deepgits/deepgits.github.io/index.md

- I am a CS Grad and a technology generalist interested in product innovation, high-performance systems, internet companies, and all sorts of technology.
-I can deep dive into tech and go wide in business applications as needed.
-I believe in an all-hands-on-deck attitude, which is the fastest way to learn and grow.
+I’m a Computer Science graduate and technology generalist with a passion for product innovation, high-performance systems, and the ever-evolving world of internet companies.
+My approach combines a deep dive into technical intricacies with a broad understanding of business applications, enabling me to navigate and lead effectively across diverse domains.
+I thrive in dynamic environments, embracing an all-hands-on-deck attitude as the fastest way to learn and grow.

-I used to work for HCL Tech as a senior engineer looking after a top US telecom operator by facilitating their change management and business transformation projects.
-Before that, I have worked for multiple large MNCs, and before that, I traveled to France to do my MBA.
+Professionally, I’ve proven my capability in handling product development and driving organizational success.
+As a Senior Engineer at HCL Technologies, I facilitated change management and business transformation projects for a leading US telecom operator.
+Before that, I worked at Tech Mahindra, contributing to AI enablement projects for a Big Tech company’s AI research division.
+My role involved testing AI models by feeding data and training large language models (LLMs) to improve their accuracy and performance.
+My career also includes roles at global MNCs, and I enhanced my perspective on business and technology integration during my MBA studies in France.

-ICEBREAKERS: Travel, Entrepreneurship.
+**Beyond Work**

-I have a strong interest in politics and history, with a particular focus on how geography and the environment have shaped human societies.
+I’m fascinated by how geography, geomorphology, and the environment have shaped human societies over time, tying my interests in politics and history to a broader understanding of global dynamics.
+My personal icebreakers?
+Travel and entrepreneurship — two pursuits that constantly inspire me and fuel my drive to innovate and create.